 Standing on the sidelines now, it should have been wildly obvious from the beginning that ‘football with cars’ was a formula with no other possible outcome than phenomenon.
 Rocket League pits two teams against each other to score goals at high RPM, bouncing balls from bumper to bumper and blasting them to the back of the net with a quick boost of acceleration.

 It’s arguably simplicity that has made Rocket League a huge success story: there’s no equipment to struggle with, no meta game to master, nor classes to understand: you simply drive with a combination of tactics and aggression.
-Learning tricks to successfully pass and mastering ball control adds depth should the game really strike with you, but at its most fun Rocket League is an exceptional piece of casual bliss.
+Learning tricks to successfully pass and mastering ball control adds depth should the game really strike you, but at its most fun, Rocket League is an exceptional piece of casual bliss.

 Want more?
 Here’s our Rocket League review